selforganising/book/quicktalks/commas.md

 ###Best practice rules:

-1) Always use semicolons to terminate statements - a comma will never do the same job
+1) Always use semicolons to terminate statements - a comma will never do the same job<br>
-2) Don't use leading commas
+2) Don't use leading commas<br>
 3) Don't use a comma after the last item of an array

 ###Leading Commas